 What's the meaning of the phrase 'Curry favour'?

-To attempt to gain favour or ingratiate oneself, by officious courtesy or flattery.
+To curry favour is to attempt to gain benefit or ingratiate oneself, by officious courtesy or flattery.

 In August 2007, the BBC ran a series of programmes to mark the 60th anniversary of the Partition of India.
 Given the popularity of Indian food in the UK they included several cookery programmes and I heard the 'curry flavour' pun three times in the first two programmes.